dvdkrstndnls/allthenews/README.md

 ## Overview

-In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
+If you clone this, you'll create a web app that lets users view and leave comments on the latest news.
 But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.

 ## Before You Begin

 Create a GitHub repo for this assignment and clone it to your computer.
-Any name will do -- just make sure it's related to this project in some fashion.
 Run npm init.
 When that's finished, install and save these npm packages: express express-handlebars